Navigating Regulatory Compliance With Data Governance Strategies

 One other major pitfall organizations fall into when building a data retention policy is that they don’t understand their data, where it lives, and how its interrelated.
 Keeping data unnecessarily is as bad as disposing of data you need – and in highly silo-ed organizations, data interdependencies might not surface until needed data is suddenly missing or data that should have been disposed of surfaces in a legal discovery.
 This is partially mitigated by bringing the right people to the planning process so that you can understand the full picture of data implications in your organization.

-Data Retention Policy Solutions by Kopius
+JumpStart Data Retention Policy Solutions

 Additional Resources: